Marta Rey García

 Dr. Rey-Garcia holds degrees in economics and communication sciences, as well as a doctorate in communications from Madrid’s Complutense University; she also holds a Master in Business Administration (MBA) from Columbia University in New York.

-Dr. Rey-Garcia is the director of the INDITEX–UDC Chair of Social Responsibility.
+Marta Rey is the director of the INDITEX-UDC Chair of Sustainability.

 Noelia Salido Andrés